SPOTLIGHT ON Finela Moore

 Though still influenced by her life in Africa, Moore now draws inspiration from her new life in New Zealand, her children and her hopes and dreams for the future.

 Her first appearance on the New Zealand artscape came with an invite to exhibit at Bethlehem college, a prestigeous local art event in the Tauranga area.
-Since then she was a top seller at the successful downtown galleries, Toto, Zohar, the Art Boutique and others.
+Her work sold well through Toto, Zohar, the Art Boutique and Harrisons gallery.

 Art Awards and achievements